19hours/sg-statutes/Acts/Parking Places Act.md

 ### Duty to give information

-13\.—(1) Where the driver or the conductor of a motor vehicle is alleged or is suspected to be guilty of an offence under this Act or any rules made thereunder —
+13\.—(1) Where the driver or the conductor of a vehicle is alleged or is suspected to be guilty of an offence under this Act or any rules made thereunder —

-(a) the owner of the motor vehicle shall furnish such information as may be required by the Superintendent or an officer authorised by the Superintendent to act in that behalf as to the identity and address of the person who was the driver or conductor of that motor vehicle at or about the time of the alleged offence, and as to the driving licence held by that person (if necessary); and
+(a) the owner of the vehicle shall furnish such information as may be required by the Superintendent or an officer authorised by the Superintendent to act in that behalf as to the identity and address of the person who was the driver or conductor of that vehicle at or about the time of the alleged offence, and as to the driving licence held by that person (if necessary); and

+[Act 3 of 2017 wef 30/04/2018]

-(b) any other person who was or should have been in charge of the motor vehicle shall, if so required under paragraph (a), give any information which it is in his power to give, and which may lead to the identification of the driver.
+(b) any other person who was or should have been in charge of the vehicle shall, if so required under paragraph (a), give any information which it is in his power to give, and which may lead to the identification of the driver.

+[Act 3 of 2017 wef 30/04/2018]

-(2) Any owner of a motor vehicle or any other person who fails to furnish the information required from him under subsection (1)(a) or (b), as the case may be, within 7 days of the date on which the information was required from him shall be guilty of an offence unless he proves, to the satisfaction of the court, that he did not know and could not with reasonable diligence have ascertained the information required.
+(2) Any owner of a vehicle or any other person who fails to furnish the information required from him under subsection (1)(a) or (b), as the case may be, within 7 days of the date on which the information was required from him shall be guilty of an offence unless he proves, to the satisfaction of the court, that he did not know and could not with reasonable diligence have ascertained the information required.

+[Act 3 of 2017 wef 30/04/2018]

 (3) Any person who wilfully furnishes any false or misleading information under subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 3 months or to both.